Most buyers receive a quote they cannot evaluate — because the assumptions behind the number were never shown to them in the first place.

 The incentive structure makes this worse.
 In a time-and-materials model, where you pay for developer hours regardless of what gets built, a project that runs long is not a failure for the vendor.
 It is more revenue.
 There is no financial pressure on their side to finish faster or scope more accurately.
 That pressure sits entirely on you.

 The first is complexity, and it is almost always underestimated.
 Buyers think in outcomes.
-A healthcare operator describes a "patient intake form."
+A healthcare operator describes a “patient intake form.”
 A developer hears role-based access, audit logging, HIPAA-compliant data storage, and a document management layer.
 Both descriptions are accurate.
-They are describing the same thing from opposite ends of the build.
+They describe the same thing from opposite ends of the build.
 The gap between those two perspectives is where scope quietly expands before anyone calls it a change order.

 Integrations compound this.
-The moment your software needs to communicate with something else, a payment processor, an EHR system, an accounting tool, a logistics API, you have introduced a dependency on a third-party system you do not control.
+The moment your software needs to communicate with something else — a payment processor, an EHR system, an accounting tool, a logistics API — you have introduced a dependency on a third-party system you do not control.
 Each one adds coordination, testing, and debugging overhead that is genuinely hard to predict in advance.
 A project with three integrations is not three times harder than a project with one.
 It is often considerably more, because the failure modes multiply.

-The single largest lever on total cost is simpler: where your team is based.
+The single largest lever on total cost is often simpler: where your team is based.
 A US-based agency can cost three to four times more per hour than a comparable Eastern European team, and more still compared to South Asian teams.
 Rate is not a reliable signal of quality.
 But if you are comparing proposals without knowing where each team is located, you are not comparing the same thing.

 What surprises most first-time buyers is that unclear requirements often cost more than any of the above.
 Not because ambiguity is expensive in principle, but because vendors quote optimistically into it.
 When a requirement that was assumed turns out to be more complex than the vendor priced, that is not a mistake.
 It is a change order.
 And change orders arrive after kick-off, after commitment, when the cost of stopping exceeds the cost of paying.

 None of this accounts for what comes after launch.
 Maintenance, hosting, security updates, and future feature development are ongoing costs that rarely appear in an agency proposal.
 The build is the beginning of the spend, not the end of it.
+If you are also evaluating the cost of building an MVP first, the same scoping principles apply — the variables that drive cost are identical regardless of how you frame the initial scope.

 Most first-time buyers treat the product brief as a formality.
 Something to send so the vendor has enough to go on.
 A few paragraphs about the idea, a rough feature list, a note about the industry.
 Then wait for the proposals.